gotham13/superCodingBot/README.md

 * Getting upcoming competitions and setting reminder for them
 * Getting ongoing competitions
 * Compiling and running code from the bot itself
-* Getting questions rom codechef and codeforces according to choice
+* Getting questions from codechef and codeforces according to choice
 * Getting topics from geeksforgeeks.com
 * Subscribing to get Question of the day